Professor of Emergency Medicine

 Overview

 I'm an emergency physician, medical educator, and a writer.
-My academic work emerged from a fascination with the many ways medicine is a creative act and how creativity, the arts, humanities, and narrative are essential clinical skills for embracing the uncertainty, ambiguity, and complexity at the heart of clinical decision-making and caring for others.
+My interdisciplinary academic work is rooted in the role of creativity, the arts, humanities, and narrative as clinical skills for embracing the uncertainty, ambiguity, and complexity at the heart of clinical decision-making and caring for others.

 I graduated with a BA in English from Union College in Schenectady, NY and then received my medical degree from the SUNY at Stony Brook School of Medicine.
 I completed the emergency medicine residency at ChristianaCare Health System and later a fellowship in medical ethics at Harvard Medical School.